-- Daily Attendance (for the entire 11-day count period) from the education provider - Expanded attendance documentation if the student did not meet the attendance requirement within the 11-day count period. - Individual Student Schedule from the education provider - Appropriate documentation showing the student's actual scheduled instructional time.
+- Daily Attendance (for the entire 11-day count period) from the education provider - Individual Student Schedule from the education provider - Appropriate documentation showing the student's actual scheduled instructional time.
 The determination of funding level will be based only on the actual time in which the student is scheduled to receive services.
-The district will need to determine the appropriate documentation to evidence each student's unique schedule. - Only those courses or services for which the district is incurring the cost of the student's general tuition may be included as instructional time in the determination of funding level (assuming all other requirements have been met). - Education provider program/school calendar - Education provider program/school bell schedule - A Education provider school handbook, if available - Purchase agreement or contract for educational services between district and educational provider - Alternatively, evidence of payment for the entire cost of services used to determine funding eligibility from the district to the third-party educational provider - ▲ The Department's "Annual Assurances for Statutory Compliance for Contracted Services" (Form AUD-108) - This form contains the annual statutory compliance assurances referenced in the State Board rules.
-Districts must ensure that this form is completed and retained whenever they plan to submit the contractor's services as funded instructional time under the Public School Finance Act.
+The district will need to determine the appropriate documentation to evidence each student's unique schedule. - Only those courses or services for which the district is incurring the cost of the student's general tuition may be included as instructional time in the determination of funding level (assuming all other requirements have been met). - Education provider program/school calendar - Education provider program/school bell schedule - Purchase agreement or contract for educational services between district and educational provider - Alternatively, evidence of payment for the entire cost of services used to determine funding eligibility from the district to the third-party educational provider - \(\Delta\) The Department's "Annual Assurances for Statutory Compliance for Contracted Services" - Additional documentation, as described in this Guide, for all applicable unique student, course, school, and program types.